7.1 General Statement

 7.14 Domestic Exchange Programs

-To provide variety and a broadened outlook for interested students, the College has student exchange arrangements with Middlebury College, Mills College, Pomona College, and Tufts University.
-With each institution, there are a limited and matched number of exchanges.
+To provide variety and a broadened outlook for interested students, the College has student exchange arrangements with Middlebury College, Pomona College, and Tufts University, part of the Off-Campus Study Program.
+With each institution, there are a limited of exchange slots available.
 Students settle financially with the home institution, thus retaining during the exchange any financial aid for which they are eligible.

-Application for domestic exchange should be made to the registrar.
+Application for domestic exchange should be made to the Off-Campus Study Office.
 The application deadline is Oct.
-15 for exchange in the following spring semester; the deadline is March 15 for exchange in the following fall semester.
+10 for exchange in the following spring semester; the deadline is February 20 for exchange in the following fall semester.
 Selection is made from among applicants who will be sophomores or juniors at the time of the exchange.
 Exchange arrangements do not permit transfer of participants to the institution with which the exchange occurs.

 Credit for domestic exchange is not automatic.
-Students must follow the procedures for receiving credit for work done elsewhere, including obtaining preliminary approval of courses and after-the-fact validation of credit by the relevant Swarthmore department chairs.
+Students must follow the procedures for receiving credit for their Off-Campus Study program by using the online OCS Credit Evaluation System.

 7.15 Off-Campus Study

 The Off-Campus Study Office supports the international education activities of the College as well as approved credit-bearing domestic off-campus study programs.
 The College emphasizes the importance of study abroad and encourages all students to explore possibilities for doing so as integral parts of their degree programs.
 The Off-Campus Study Office is the on-campus clearinghouse for information on study abroad, and normally is the starting place for exploration and planning.
 The Off-Campus Study Office will help all interested students at every stage of the process: planning, study abroad, and return.
 Proper planning begins with attendance at a general information meeting, and then a study abroad advising appointment, as early as possible in one’s college career.

 Participants in approved Off-Campus Study programs remain registered at Swarthmore and are subject to the rules and regulations of the College.
 Students may participate up to two semesters, beginning spring of the sophomore year, and during the junior year.
 Fall semester seniors may participate with the permission of their major department as long as they meet all other eligibility requirements.